Hey there new baker! My name is Maurizio, and I'm the baker here; welcome.

-This getting started page has a rollup of resources that’ll help you get baking sourdough bread quickly in your home kitchen.
+This new baker, start here page has a rollup of resources that'll help you get baking sourdough bread quickly in your home kitchen.
 It begins with creating a sourdough starter from scratch (just flour and water!), then to your first sourdough bread, then to a few guides, and finally some of my favorite (and reader favorite) recipes.

 For new bakers, sourdough can be intimidating, but it doesn't have to be .
 With a few essential basics, you'll be baking crusty and healthy loaves of bread in short order.
 And if you get stuck?
 I'm almost always lurking around here, answering questions and providing help — just leave a comment, and I'll get back to you.

 Step 1.
 Create your sourdough starter

 A sourdough starter is the most important aspect of baking sourdough bread at home, without it, you'd just have flour and water mixed together.
 It takes a little care to keep it alive, but it'll reward you with countless loaves of bread, pizza, and more.

 It takes about 5-7 days to get a starter going from scratch, using only flour and water.
 If you have a friend who is a sourdough baker, you can always ask if they'll give you a bit of theirs to get going, if not:

 Step 2.
 Bake your first loaf of bread

 Once your sourdough starter is showing the same signs of fermentation consistently each day it should be strong enough to bake a loaf of bread.
 I have two recipes here that are great introductions to baking sourdough at home.
 The first is along post with lots of detail on each aspect of baking, scroll through that post if you want a little more in-depth information:

 If you want a more condensed recipe that gets straight to baking, have a look at my simple weekday sourdough bread: